-Name: Date:

-- What natural and human-caused factors affect water quality? - Why is water quality testing important for drinking water?
-What about for the ecosystem?

-There are both natural and human factors that can have an effect on water quality.
-What do you think affects water quality?
+Name: Date: What natural and human-caused factors afferWhy is water quality testing important for dring There are both natural and human factors that can he What do you think affects water quality? nave an effect on water quality.
 Natural factors that affect water quality Human effects on water quality